katiemtroll/Stocks_Analysis/README.md

         tickers(10) = "TERP"
         tickers(11) = "VSLR"

-    ' Determine start/end of DQ data and use the data accordingly Dim StartingPrice As Single
+    'Determine start/end of DQ data and use the data accordingly Dim StartingPrice As Single
     Dim EndingPrice As Single

-' Activate the sheet from which we will run our analysis Worksheets(YearValue).Activate
+'Activate the sheet from which we will run our analysis Worksheets(YearValue).Activate
-    ' note that we don't have to use Dim because we are assigning specific values.
+    'note that we don't have to use Dim because we are assigning specific values.
 Could use Dim; would need to if only assigning as a variable without value here.
     RowStart = 2
     'rowEnd code taken from https://stackoverflow.com/questions/18088729/row-count-where-data-exists
     RowEnd = Cells(Rows.Count, "A").End(xlUp).Row

-    ' loop through the tickers
+    'loop through the tickers
     For i = 0 To 11
         Ticker = tickers(i)
         'move total volume inside so that it resets for each ticker